Sava-thecoolone/sollang/README.md

 ## Run
-To enter REPL run main.py in src with no arguments, to run a file pass it as an argument You can also use -ast to get the generated ast of a file
+To enter REPL run main.py in src with no arguments, to run a file pass it as an argument

+You can also use the -ast flag to get the generated ast of a file

 ## Syntax
 SOL has simplistic syntax which is a combionation of lua and c